Leftover Oatmeal Blender Pancakes

-We have since added gluten back in our diet now that the elimination period is over, and it doesn’t seem to be negatively affecting anyone.
+We have since added gluten back into our diet now that the elimination period is over, and it doesn’t seem to be negatively affecting anyone.
 So I think we’re okay on that front.
-Which means that I can use some regular flour in recipes, and that opens a lot more possibilities now!
+This means that I can use some regular flour in recipes, and that opens a lot more possibilities now!
 And so my attempts at Leftover Oatmeal Blender Pancakes were finally successful!!

 You will need to cook these just a little longer than your normal pancakes, as the oatmeal can tend to make them a little mushy and doughy on the inside.
 So just be aware.